DevMountain/node-auth-afternoon/README.md

 * Create a `.env`.
 * Insert into your `.env` your `auth0_domain`, `client_ID`, `client_Secret` and `session secret`.
-  * The values of these properties should equal the values on `manage.auth0.com` for `node-auth` (except for session secret which can be anything you choose).
+  * The values of these properties should equal the values on `manage.auth0.com` for `node-auth` application (except for session secret which can be anything you choose).
   * Also store the `client_id` and `client_secret` of our `Auth0 Management API` application we set up in step 1
 * Add `.env` to `.gitignore`.
 * Open `server/index.js` and require your `.env`.